 A vapor barrier is any material that prevents moisture from entering the concrete slab.
 When used, it is installed before pouring the cement.

 Why are vapor barriers important?

-If water reaches underneath the concrete over time, it begins breaking down the pH levels.
-This in turn damages the cement adhesives and weakens the concrete.
+If water enters the concrete and pools there, it begins breaking down the pH levels over time, which damages the cement adhesives and weakens the concrete.

 Installing vapor barriers before the concrete is poured helps keep moisture from the concrete and helps the long-term life of the concrete.

 Having a solid, firmly tamped stone base is one of the most critical parts of having your concrete work stand the test of time and remain stable.

 So how do you make a solid stone base?

 Quality compactors and tampers are critical in making sure the stone base is sufficiently tamped and ready before adding rebar.

 And while compacting and tamping is necessary, remember that it is also essential to have the correct thickness in the stone base.
 Depending on the thickness and conditions, you may also need to apply and tamp the stone base in several layers.

 If you go to a job site and aren’t sure what the base thickness or compaction should be, then always check with a local engineer.
 Taking some precautions before pouring the cement helps establish you as a trusted contractor who does the job correctly the first time!